fjp/fjp.github.io/collections/_design-patterns/adapter-pattern.md

 </p>
 {: .notice}

-The Adapter Pattern is used when an existing class is needed and its interface is not the one oyou need.
+The Adapter Pattern is used when an existing adaptee class is needed and its interface is not the one a client needs.
-For this, the pattern changes an intefcace into one a client expects.
+For this, the pattern changes an intefcace into one a client expects using a adapter class.
 To achieve this, there are two forms of the Adapter Pattern: object and class adapters.
 Class adapters require multiple inheritance.
 They inherit from the adaptee and the target interface, which is expected by the client.
 With the object adapter, the adaptee implements the target interface and wraps the adaptee using it as a member variable.

 <figure>
     <a href="/assets/pages/design-patterns/adapter-pattern.png"><img src="/assets/pages/design-patterns/adapter-pattern.png"></a>